ARMmbed/yotta/docs/tutorial/tutorial.md

 `yotta install` also creates a `yotta_modules` directory in the module's directory, which it uses to store your dependencies.
 This, along with a corresponding `yotta_targets directory`, and the `build` directory, may be overwritten by `yotta` at any time, so generally shouldn't be modified, and you should not create files in them.

 ### Implement
-When `yotta` builds, it will automatically arrange that our executable is linked against the dependencies we've specified, and that their header files are available, so we can create a single file in the `./source` directory to get a working executable:
+When `yotta` builds, it will automatically arrange that our executable is linked against the dependencies we've specified, and that their header files are available, so we can create a single file in the `./source` directory to get a working executable.
+For this example, use a file called `./source/hello.c`:

 ```C
 #include "simplelog/log.h"